 Stop Sharing Motivational Quotes on Social Media

 Think about the last time you scrolled your newsfeed.
 How many quotes did you come across?
 I would guess a WHOLE lot!
-And, although inspirational and motivational quotes can be a great thing they can also hurt your brand.
+And although inspirational and motivational quotes can be great, they can also hurt your brand.

-Now, before you start freaking out a little bit … I post them often — so you will want to keep reading.
+Before you start freaking out, I post them often — so you will want to keep reading.

-There are some amazing quotes out there – and with the meme and GIF revolution, you can group them into this post topic too.
+There are some great quotes out there – and with the meme and GIF revolution, you can group them into this post topic too.

-In other words, they’re not all bad – but they DO need substance.
+In other words, they’re not all bad but need substance.

 Quotes, Quotes and more Quotes